 Avalanche Certification - AIARE Pro 2 COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
+Note that AAI requires proof of vaccination for COVID-19 beginning October 1, 2021.
 Overview

 Please note, this course is sponsored by AAI and is directly run by AIARE instructors.
 From AIARE's website:

 The 6 day "AIARE Pro 2: Advanced Avalanche Training for Professionals and Recreational Leaders" meets the standards and requirements of the American Mountain Guides Association (AMGA) as a prerequisite for guides education and certification.

 avalanche certification course for experienced and professional avalanche practitioners, professional guides, patrollers and advanced recreational backcountry travelers.
 Individuals who successfully complete the course and receive a passing grade (70% or greater) receive a Pro 2 certificate provided by the AIARE administration.

 The course provides course participants with an industry based framework to make decisions in avalanche terrain and to manage avalanche hazards common to avalanche control operations and winter guiding scenarios.
 Participants are required to form opinions, to take on leadership roles, and to utilized team members skills to assist in the process of forecasting avalanche hazard and snow stability and making appropriate terrain choices.
 Course goals also include evaluating each participant to the AIARE Pro 2 standard.